What is Buprenorphine?

-Sublingual – The drug is allowed to be diffused into the bloodstream through the tissues under the tongue.
-Buprenorphine for sublingual administration come in tablet or film forms.
+- Sublingual – The drug is allowed to be diffused into the bloodstream through the tissues under the tongue.
+Buprenorphine for sublingual administration comes in tablet or film forms.

-Injection – Buprenorphine comes in an injectable (liquid) form, either single 1ml vials/ampules of multi-dose 50-ml bottles.
+- Injection – Buprenorphine comes in an injectable (liquid) form, either single 1ml vials/ampules or multi-dose 50-ml bottles.
 They can be administered either intramuscularly (IM) or intravenously (IV).

-Intranasal – Users believe that snorting buprenorphine pills by crushing it into powder form takes effect faster than putting it under the tongue, the way the pills are meant to be used.
+- Intranasal – Users believe that snorting buprenorphine pills by crushing them into powder form takes effect faster than putting it under the tongue, the way the pills are meant to be used.
 By snorting, the drug is absorbed into the bloodstream through the nasal mucosa.

 DEA Drug Class